Arsenal of Democracy

 The United States had tremendous production capability that was underutilized in the late 1930s.
 For example, automobile plants operated at only 50%.
 But many American manufacturers resisted conversion to war production.
 After a decade of economic depression, they wanted a piece of the reviving civilian production market (refrigerators, cars, vacuum cleaners) and they feared empty factories resulting from overexpansion and a boom-bust defense production cycle.

-To entice participation, the government set up a wide range of incentives for producing war goods and for converting, expanding, or building factories.
+To entice participation, the government set up incentives for producing war goods and for converting, expanding, or building factories.
 Low-cost loans, tax write-offs, subsidies

 and favorable depreciation regulations rewarded companies that cooperated.
 Particularly attractive were "cost-plus" contracts that guaranteed companies the cost of production plus a fixed profit, essentially wiping out the risk.
 The federal government also invested billions of dollars in building new factories that were then leased to private